justsml/dans-blog-v3/src/content/posts/2023-08-28--deathmatch-git-rebase-vs-merge/index.md

 #### Cons

 - 😰 Absolute power.
 You can change history.
 (Ok, a Pro & Con...)
 - 🔂 You can end up in a seemingly endless cycle of conflict & `—-continue`.
+(Sometimes even with `git rerere`)
 - 🙀 Breaks key collaboration features: lost/orphan PR comments.
+Rude.
 - 🖇️ Permalinks can become not that permanent.

 ### The (Squash) Merge Way